georgeturcasubb/transversals/README.md

 - for `p = 3`, the square-plane value is `delta((Z/9Z)^2, 3(Z/9Z)^2) = 25`;
 - for `p = 5`, the square-plane value is `delta((Z/25Z)^2, 5(Z/25Z)^2) = 81`.

-No computational certificate for `p = 7` is claimed here.

 ## What is included